muratk3n/thirdwave/en/tweets/2020/week16.md

 ---

-With all due respect to the late John Conway (passes away in NJ from COV) the Free Will Theorem sounds like bunch of mental masturbation.
-I think he confused noncomputability of universe with nonpredictability imbuing the latter with "free will".
-Universe computes, it computes itself - so to predict it to its tiniest element u'd need a computer as large as the universe, see t' Hooft.

-*2020-4-16 7:30:3*

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">AVL and Key Project Partners Develop Highly Efficient and Inexpensive Hydrogen Fuel Cell Drive System-Developed a highly efficient and inexpensive <a href="https://twitter.com/hashtag/hydrogen?src=hash&amp;ref_src=twsrc%5Etfw">#hydrogen</a> <a href="https://twitter.com/hashtag/fuelcell?src=hash&amp;ref_src=twsrc%5Etfw">#fuelcell</a> drive system &amp; integrated it into a demo vehicle-<a href="https://t.co/ac0dszhx1H">https://t.co/ac0dszhx1H</a> <a href="https://twitter.com/hashtag/hydrogennow?src=hash&amp;ref_src=twsrc%5Etfw">#hydrogennow</a> <a href="https://twitter.com/hashtag/decarbonise?src=hash&amp;ref_src=twsrc%5Etfw">#decarbonise</a> <a href="https://twitter.com/hashtag/zeroemissions?src=hash&amp;ref_src=twsrc%5Etfw">#zeroemissions</a> <a href="https://t.co/S3XJDozrhN">pic.twitter.com/S3XJDozrhN</a></p>&mdash; FuelCellsWorks (@fuelcellsworks) <a href="https://twitter.com/fuelcellsworks/status/1250398835085623296?ref_src=twsrc%5Etfw">April 15, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 *2020-4-16 6:52:49*